thalmic/entt/docs/signal.md

 delegate.connect<&my_struct::f>(&instance);
 ```

+The delegate class accepts also data members if required.
+In this case, the
+function type of the delegate is such that the parameter list is empty and the
+the value of the data member is at least convertible to the return type.

-It hasn't a `disconnect` counterpart.
-Instead, there exists a `reset` member
+A `disconnect` counterpart isn't provided.
+Instead, there exists a `reset`
-function to clear it.<br/>
+member function to use to clear a delegate.<br/>
-To know if a delegate is empty, it can be used explicitly in every conditional
+To know if it's empty instead, the delegate can be used explicitly in every
-statement:
+conditional statement:

 ```cpp
 if(delegate) {